 The plaintiff in a wrongful death claim must prove various elements to win the case:

 Responsibility: You need to prove that the defendant had the duty to take care of your loved one.

-The other side acted in negligence: The plaintiff must prove that the other side had a duty to take care of the deceased person.
-Then, provide evidence that the defendant breached the duty of care.
+The other side acted in negligence: The plaintiff must prove that the at-fault party owed a duty to the deceased person and provide evidence that the defendant breached the duty of care.

 Causation: You must prove that the negligent act contributed to the death of your loved one.

 It can be challenging to determine who will recover damages in a wrongful death case because of the many complex rules and additional factors.
 A wrongful death case can be difficult to navigate alone, and that is why you need to seek help from Shrader Law, PLLC.
 Our experienced wrongful death lawyers are always ready to take your case.Contact us today or call 813-360-1529 for a free consultation.

 ADDRESS : 612 W Bay St, Tampa, FL 33606